AdvayaHackathon/174.VIBE_CODER/README.md

 ## Problem Statement

-> **A mobile app that uses a fine-tuned lightweight language model to deliver lessons and quizzes from t...**
+> **A mobile app that uses the Sarvam AI language model to deliver lessons and quizzes**

 ---